Free Palestine Movement: Syrian Civil War

 After the Yarmouk Camp was fully secured by government forces in May 2018, some locals started to burn down their own houses to prevent them from being looted.
 In response, the Free Palestine Movement declared that these people would have to account for their actions, and that it would try to prevent further burnings.
 The group, along with as-Sa'iqa and Fatah al-Intifada, also started to lay off many of its fighters due to the decreasing need for them and lack of funds.
 Commander Saed Abd Al-Aal denied this, however, and claimed that the Free Palestine Movement had simply redeployed its fighters from Damascus to other war zones.
-When an Irish parliamentary delegation visited Yarmouk Camp in late July 2018 to evaluate the damage caused by the years-long combat, it was accompanied by Saed Abd Al-Aal.
+When an Irish parliamentary delegation –including Catherine Connolly– visited Yarmouk Camp in late July 2018 to evaluate the damage caused by the years-long combat, it was accompanied by Saed Abd Al-Aal.
 The Free Palestine Movement took part in a festival in honor of Yasser Arafat on 11 November 2018.

 At some point in early 2019, the Free Palestine Movement sent detachments to take part in counter-insurgency operations in Deir ez-Zor Governorate, and contributed troops to the Northwestern Syria offensive (April–August 2019).
 In course of the latter campaign, its troops fought at Halfaya and al-Zakah.
 In October 2019, a FPM member was shot dead by unknown assailants in Da'el.
 Meanwhile, the FPM continued to demobilize fighters due to a lack of funds.
 From late 2019, the party's troops took part in the government's Northwestern Syria offensive (December 2019–March 2020).
 Around the same time, the Free Palestine Movement was also active in Latakia Governorate, where one of its fighters was killed at Salma.
 After the Northwestern Syria offensive's conclusion, the Free Palestine Movement continued to be active in Idlib, where it held border posts at the frontline.
 In February 2020, seven members of the group were killed during clashes in the region.

 By 2021, the hashtag #freepalestine became increasingly popular in social media; the hashtag along with the slogan "Free Palestine" were used by activists as a "standalone phrase, not connected to any one movement or institution".
 However, The Jerusalem Post journalists Shira Silkoff and Eve Young argued that the existence of the Free Palestine Movement of Syria resulted in "many" regarding the slogan "Free Palestine" as "a call to violent resistance against the State of Israel as a Jewish state".